RetroReversing/retroReversing/categories/companies/datel.md

 ## Rocket Games
 Datel released a series of 10 Game Boy color games completely unlicensed by Nintendo that they called "Rocket Games".

-Some of the games that were released are below:
+The 8 games that were released are below:
 * **Painter** - Arcade style puzzle game
 * **Fall Time & Hang Time** - Two sports games on the same cartridge
 * **Karate Joe**